Bill Alexander (painter)

-William Alexander (born Wilhelm Alexander; 2 April 1915 – 24 January 1997), known as Bill Alexander on his TV show, was a German painter, art instructor, and television host.
+William Alexander (born Wilhelm Alexander; 2 April 1915 – 24 January 1997) was a German painter, art instructor, and television host.
 He was the creator and host of The Magic of Oil Painting (1974–1982) television series that ran on PBS in the United States.
 He co-wrote The Art of Bill Alexander and … (1987–1995), a series of books on wet-on-wet oil painting, based on different PBS series of the same form.
 He also taught the television painter Bob Ross his signature "quick" wet-on-wet technique.

 Life

-Wilhelm Alexander was born in East Prussia.
-His family fled to Berlin during World War I.
+Wilhelm Alexander was born in Berlin to a family of East Prussian origin.
+His family had fled to Berlin during World War I, and returned to their home in Rautenberg (now Uzlovoye and part of Russia's Kaliningrad Oblast) after the war.

 Apprenticed as a carriage maker, Alexander was drafted into the Wehrmacht during World War II.
 Captured by Allied troops, he painted portraits of Allied officers' wives and he soon made his way to the United States.

 After World War II, Alexander was a refugee and became a professional painter.
 He pioneered the modern "quick" version of the 15th century wet-on-wet technique, and moved to North America.

 Later, known as Bill Alexander, he began hosting television shows focused on painting education and his methods.
 He is best known for the television program The Magic of Oil Painting which ran on PBS in the US from 1974 to 1982.
 He teamed with other artists on several different PBS series of the format The Art of Bill Alexander and … that ran from 1984 to 1992.
 These artists started with Lowell Speers and included Robert Warren, Sharon Perkins and Diane André.
 Alexander and the second featured artist would alternate episodes, with both painters using the wet-on-wet method.
 This series was turned into a series of books "as seen on television".

 Alexander moved to Sproat Lake in British Columbia, Canada, in the early 1990s.
 He retired due to a heart attack and a stroke, and died on 24 January 1997.